jsreport/jsreport-pdf-password/README.md

 ## Usage

-To use `pdf-password` in template rendering set the available [options](#options) for password protection the rendering request.
+To use `pdf-password` in template rendering set the available [options](#options) for password protection in the request.

 ```js
 {